Robotomy

-Robotomy is an American animated television series created by Michael Buckley and Joe Deasy.
-The series ran from October 25, 2010 to January 24, 2011 on Cartoon Network.
-The series revolves around Thrasher (Patton Oswalt) and Blastus (John Gemberling), two teenage outcast robots who enter high school at their home planet Insanus.
-It was produced by World Leaders Entertainment in New York (in association with Cartoon Network Studios), and co-executively produced and directed by Christy Karacas, creator of Superjail! and Ballmastrz: 9009.
+Robotomy is an American animated television series created by Michael Buckley and Joe Deasy for Cartoon Network.
+The series ran from October 25, 2010 to January 24, 2011.
+The series revolves around Thrasher (Patton Oswalt) and Blastus (John Gemberling), two teenage alien robots who live in the planet Insanus.
+It was produced by Cartoon Network Studios and World Leaders Entertainment (best known for being the production company of The Venture Bros.), and co-executive produced and directed by Christy Karacas, creator of Superjail! and Ballmastrz: 9009.
 The series was the result of numerous failed pitches to the network by the creators.
+On January 31, 2011, the series was cancelled after one season due to low ratings.

 Plot

-Thrasher and Blastus are two teenage robots who live on the planet of Insanus.
-Their planet is inhabited by murderous robots who seek to kill one another for no apparent reason.
+Thrasher and Blastus are two teenagers who live on Insanus, a planet inhabited by barbaric alien robots who seek to kill one another for no apparent reason.
 Slightly less horrific than their peers, the duo seeks to make it through high school, and navigate their lives with mixed results.

-Thrasher (Patton Oswalt), a tall and lanky robot, wishes to gain the affections of an attractive female robot named Maimy (Jessie Cantrell).
-Meanwhile, Blastus (John Gemberling), a short and rotund robot, just wants to be popular.
+Thrasher (Patton Oswalt) is a tall robot.
+He wishes to gain the affections of Maimy (Jessie Cantrell).
+Blastus (John Gemberling) is a short robot.
+He just wants to be popular.
 As with Blastus, unlike most robots on Insanus, he is mostly sensitive and non-criminal, much to the disapproval of his mother.
 In his quest to be cool, however, he is incredibly impulsive and overconfident in his abilities.
 Thrasher, though calm and reserved, often falls prey to Blastus' badly-thought out plans.

-Other characters include various schoolmates and staff members.
-Weenus (Michael Sinterniklaas) is a nerdy, psychopathic robot who is even lower on the social pyramid than the protagonists.
-Dreadnot (Dana Snyder) is a teacher at Harry S. Apocalypse who finds joy in torturing and invoking pain into his students.
-Their principal, Thunderbite (also voiced by Snyder), is an oversized, skull-shaped robot who, when not causing pain, acts sweet and motherly to the students.
-Megawatt (also voiced by Sinterniklaas) is a spoiled rich kid who is attractive to the female robots, most of whom he blows up; to Thrasher's disdain, he is dating Maimy.
-Tacklebot (Roger Craig Smith), Megawatt's friend and musclehead jock, acts violent and hostile toward the protagonists.
+Other characters include Weenus (Michael Sinterniklaas), a nerdy green robot who is even lower on the social pyramid than the protagonists.
+Dreadnot (Dana Snyder) is the teacher at Harry S. Apocalypse who finds joy in torturing and invoking pain into his students.
+The principal, Thunderbite (also voiced by Snyder), a large skull-shaped robot who sometimes has a motherly side towards to the students.
+Megawatt (also voiced by Sinterniklaas) a golden yellow robot who is loved by most girls at the school, most of whom he blows up; to Thrasher's disdain, he is dating Maimy.
+Tacklebot (Roger Craig Smith), a football player-like robot who acts violent and hostile toward the protagonists.